Swetavirani/pandas-challenge/README.md

 ## PyCitySchools_Challenge

-In This challenge, ditrict-wide standardized test results are being analyzed.
+In this challenge, ditrict-wide standardized test results are being analyzed.
 After extracting ,aggregating and reviewing every student's math and reading scores and various other information of the schools, below is the analysis :

 -  Overall passing percentage is better for lower budget spending ranges (per student) that higher budget spending ranges (per student)